JVerbruggen/jrides/docs/advanced_coaster_yml/sections.md

 A section that launches a vehicle forwards or backwards.

 **Specification**
-- canSpawn: Whether a vehicle can spawn here upon plugin load
+- **canSpawn**: Whether a vehicle can spawn here upon plugin load
-- engage: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
+- **engage**: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
-- driveSpeed: Vehicle speed when passing through the section
+- **driveSpeed**: Vehicle speed when passing through the section
-- acceleration: Vehicle acceleration when going too slow
+- **acceleration**: Vehicle acceleration when going too slow
-- deceleration: Vehicle deceleration when going too fast
+- **deceleration**: Vehicle deceleration when going too fast
-- waitIntervalTicks: Amount of ticks the vehicle waits after the next section has come available before launching
+- **waitIntervalTicks**: Amount of ticks the vehicle waits after the next section has come available before launching
-- launchSpeed: Vehicle speed when launching out of the section
+- **launchSpeed**: Vehicle speed when launching out of the section
-- launchSpeedBackward: Vehicle speed when launching out of the section (if going backward)
+- **launchSpeedBackward**: Vehicle speed when launching out of the section (if going backward)
-- launchAcceleration: Vehicle acceleration during launch
+- **launchAcceleration**: Vehicle acceleration during launch
-- forwardsLaunch: Whether the vehicle should be launched going forwards towards the next section
+- **forwardsLaunch**: Whether the vehicle should be launched going forwards towards the next section
-- effects: A list of effect triggers that should play upon different events occurring on the section
+- **effects**: A list of effect triggers that should play upon different events occurring on the section
-- - launch: Vehicle started launching out of the section
+- - **launch**: Vehicle started launching out of the section

 **Example**